|

 study at home.
 Print each word of the memory verse/list on a 3x5 or 4x6

-Have the class read it aloud together.
-Turn one card over, and have a
+the class read it aloud together.
+Turn one card over, and have a student

-student read the verse, filling in the missing word.
-That student then
+read the verse, filling in the missing word.
+That student then turns over

-turns over whatever word they choose.
-Repeat with the next student,
+whatever word they choose.
+Repeat with the next student, until all the

-until all the cards are turned over.
-Variation includes writing the
+cards are turned over.
+Variation includes writing the words on balloons

 pasteboard.
 Cover each letter individually with a post-it note.
 Have the